deadblue/ghost/README.md

 ## Accessories

-There are some optional interfaces for your ghost, to make it more powerful:
+There are some optional interfaces, you can implement on your ghost.

 * StartupObserver
 * ShutdownObserver